 Blaise Inn, 260 Henbury Road, City of Bristol, BS10 7QR

-We’re sure some of you are screaming at us right now, what about this place, what about that?
-Bristol is full of incredible eateries everywhere you turn – many we’ve still yet to learn about – with more popping up every day.
-But hopefully, this guide to the best restaurants in Bristol keeps you satiated for now.
+I bet some of you are screaming at us right now, ‘What about this place?
+What about that?’
+Bristol is full of incredible eateries everywhere you turn—with more popping up every day.
+If nothing else, hopefully, this guide to the best restaurants in Bristol keeps you satiated for now!